warpstreamlabs/bento/website/blog/2019-08-20-write-a-benthos-plugin.md

 ![benthos-plugged](/img/write-a-benthos-plugin/benthos-plugged.png)

-Plugins allow you to embed your code within Benthos as a component.
+Plugins allow you to embed your code within Bento as a component.
 [Processors][benthos-proc] are the most common type of component to get plugged, which is what we're going to do in this post.
-If you want to run non-Go code from Benthos then you still have options, such as the [`subprocess`][subprocess-proc], [`http`][http-proc] or [`lambda`][lambda-proc] processors.
+If you want to run non-Go code from Bento then you still have options, such as the [`subprocess`][subprocess-proc], [`http`][http-proc] or [`lambda`][lambda-proc] processors.

 ## Roleplay